Small things have great power.

 When you upload a video, YouTube will automatically pull three still images from your video that you can use as thumbnails.

-That said, it’s always best to create custom YouTube thumbnails.
+Although there’s that easy option, it’s always best to create custom YouTube thumbnails.

 They’re also a great opportunity to develop your brand aesthetic.